 Duties/responsibilities: Would serve as an expert in cybercrime and cyber analysis and serve as liaison to the project support team.
-Would provide insight in the specific cybersecurity analytic processes, tactics, techniques, and procedures (TTPs).
-Assist in identifying roles, jobs, task, or skills needed in the state-level ISAO.
-Would assist the project team to in developing the specific business process, systems and applications the ISAO would use.
+Would provide insight into the specific cybersecurity analytic processes and the tactics, techniques, and procedures (TTPs).
+Would assist in identifying roles, jobs, tasks, or skills needed in the state-level ISAO.
+Would assist the project team in developing the specific business process, systems, and applications the ISAO would use.
 Would assist the project team in understanding how those systems and applications would integrate into the state's current process to the project leadership and project team.
-As additional qualifications, the individual(s) would need to be able to answer specific technical questions, have in-depth knowledge of technologies that could be used by the ISAO.
+As additional qualifications, would need to be able to answer specific technical questions and have in-depth knowledge of technologies that could be used by the ISAO.